 These places would be difficult to visit, let alone to live in.
-These people around the world take insane living places to the next level…
+These people take crazy living places to a whole new level…

 What do you know about Burma?
 The small country sits in southeast Asia nestled snugly between China and Thailand.
 Like a lot of their neighbors, it has a low GDP and small population.
 However, in a questionable turn of events in 2005, Burma’s government decided to build a new capital city.
 And not just any city, but a giant, massive, much-too-big capital that they definitely couldn’t afford.